tomhosking/hrq-vae/README.md

 ```
 > ['what is the salary for a soccer player?', 'what do soccer players earn?']

+## Inference with multiple outputs

+If you want to generate multiple diverse paraphrases for each input (aka 'top-k' inference), have a look at `./examples/topk.ipynb`.

 ## Training from scratch

 Train a fresh checkpoint using: